stevekinney/vite-workshop/src/content/conditional-imports.md

 }

 module.then(function (m) {
-	// Do something with the loaded module
+	console.log('Do something with the loaded module');
 });
 ```